9r3i/aipkg/manual/ext/hmloh.md

 see the namespaces section for more detail.

 ## bin
-this option is very similar to bag, but the required address accoding to ```cabbage``` in the fridge.
+This option is very similar to bag, but the required address accoding to ```cabbage``` in the fridge.

 for implementation is just the same as the bag does.

 ## ct
-this is cheat table generator, to generate cheat engine table with assemble scripts.
+This is cheat table generator, to generate cheat engine table with assemble scripts.

 example:
 ```